Comparing Travel Credit Cards

 Once you decide to open a new travel rewards credit card, you should take into consideration your travel habits when choosing the right card for you.

 Choose an airline card if you're looking for perks.

 When selecting an airline rewards credit card, the most important travel tendency to consider is how often you'll be using the co-branded airline.
 All of these cards will offer you more points or miles for purchases made from the co-branded airline, so it makes sense for frequent travelers to have a card affiliated with the airline they use the most.
 Frequent flyer cards will also offer you benefits when traveling on the airline, such as priority service, discounts on inflight purchase and checked baggage fee waivers.
 This is another reason why you'll want to consider a card from the airline that you use the most.

 Finally, you'll want to find a card that will let you redeem your reward points or miles for flights to where you want to go.
-For example, if you are dreaming of using your airline rewards for a spring trip to Paris, then you won't want to earn points with Southwest Airlines, which doesn't offer any overseas flights.
+For example, if you are dreaming of using your airline rewards for a summer trip to Paris, then you won't want to earn points with Southwest Airlines, which doesn't offer any overseas flights.
 However, you should always consider if a frequent flyer program has any airline partners that offer service to where you want to go.
 For instance, Alaska Airlines doesn't fly to Paris either, but you can redeem its miles for award flights on several of its partners that offer overseas service.